yingshaoxo/auto_everything/README.md

 ```
 General AI algorithm:

-Natural language -> Python programming language -> Go through CPU -> If it is working, add that sentence to database to add weights to that sentence, if it is not working, minus weights for that sentence -> use words or long sub_string weights to generate more following natural language sentences -> it is a never end loop, but if the storage is about to blow, we need to find a way to do compression and find more way to store data.
+Natural language -> Python programming language -> Go through CPU -> If it is working, add weights to that sentence, if it is not working, minus weights for that sentence -> use long sub_string weights to generate more following natural language sentences -> execute more programming language that was translated from natural language -> it is a never end loop, but if the storage is about to blow, we need to find a way to do compression and find more way to store data.

 Those code are generated in real time.
 For each response, it generate different algorithm or code.
 It adopts to any situation.